DavidAce/Notebooks/DMRG/MPS.md

 so that $2^n$ coefficients in $c_{\sigma_1...\sigma_n}$ are expressed in terms of about $(2\chi^2 + \chi)n$ parameters, a number that grows linearly in $n$ for a fixed value of $\chi$.

-### Procedure
+## Procedure
-This decomposition is essentially a concatenation of $n-1$ Schmidt decompositions, and depends on how the qubits have been ordered from $1$ to $n$.
+This is essentially a concatenation of $n-1$ Schmidt decompositions, and depends on how the qubits have been ordered from $1$ to $n$.
 We first compute the Schmidt decomposition according to the bipartite splitting of $|\psi\rangle$ into qubit $1$ and the $n-1$ remaining qubits.

 $$|\psi\rangle = \sum_{\alpha_1} \lambda_{\alpha_1}^1 |\Phi_{\alpha_1}^1\rangle|\Phi_{\alpha_1}^{2...n}\rangle = \sum_{\sigma_1,\alpha_1}\Gamma^{\sigma_1}_{\alpha_1}\lambda^{1}_{\alpha_1}|\sigma_1\rangle|\Phi_{\alpha_1}^{2...n}\rangle$$